Updated: Oct 24

 Test automation is the practice of automatically executing tests, maintaining test data, and using outcomes to raise the calibre of software.
 Although it is essentially a quality control measure, the complete software development team is required to participate in its activities.

 Everyone must be involved, from business analysts to developers and DevOps engineers, to maximize test automation and also get solutions to challenges in automation testing.

 Significant Test Automation Challenges Testers Encounter

-We will explore diverse test automation challenges and how to resolve them for better results.
+We will explore challenges in automation testing how to resolve them for better results.
 Without overpowering these below five challenges, testers might face uncountable issues that, if not fixed, can lead to automated testing disasters.
 Let us discuss them in detail to improve testing and QA processes further.

 1. Organized Team Communication and Collaboration